-We have audited the financial statements of Small Foundation ('the Company') for the year ended 31 December 2018 which comprise the statement of financial activities, the balance sheet, the statement of cash flows and related notes, including the summary of significant accounting policies set out in note 1.
+We have audited the financial statements of Small Foundation ('the Company') for the year ended 31 December 2019 set out on pages 15 to 31, which comprise the statement of financial activities, balance sheet, statement of cash flows and related notes, including the summary of significant accounting policies set out in note 1.
 The financial reporting framework that has been applied in their preparation is Irish Law and FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland.

-In our opinion, the accompanying financial statements:
+In our opinion, the accompanying non-statutory financial statements:

-- give a true and fair view of the assets, liabilities and financial position of the Company as at 31 December 2018 and of its profit for the year then ended; - have been properly prepared in accordance with FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland; - have been properly prepared in accordance with the requirements of the Companies Act 2014; and - have been prepared in compliance with the charities Statement of Recommended Practice (FRS102).
+- give a true and fair view of the state of the Company's affairs as at 31 December 2019 and of its incoming resources and application of resources including its income and expenditure for the year then ended; - have been properly prepared in accordance with FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland; - have been properly prepared in accordance with the requirements of the Companies Act 2014; and - have been prepared in compliance with the charities Statement of Recommended Practice (FRS 102).